 Call an attorney as soon as they allow you to.
 Don’t wait until you are in the moment to try and find representation!
 This is something that you should have already secured.
 Be sure to select someone who specializes in self-defense cases.
 Also, know what their retainer fee is before hand as they won’t represent you until that retainer has been paid.

-Self-defense insurance is an excellent idea, as you will be provided with an attorney who specializes in self-defense shootings (on call 24 hours a day depending on the insurance), includes funds for bail, covers judgements for civil suits, and is relatively inexpensive.
+Self-defense insurance is an excellent idea, as you will be provided with an attorney who specializes in self-defense shootings (on call 24 hours a day depending on the insurance), includes funds for bail, judgements for civil suits, and is relatively inexpensive.
 There are a handful of companies that provide self-defense insurance.
-I’ve reviewed all of them (a post of the results is in the works) and can only recommend two companies…US Concealed Carry Association and US Law Shield.
+I’ve reviewed several, and can only recommend three companies…US Concealed Carry Association, US Law Shield, and CCW Safe.
+See my comparison of the three companies here.

 Handguns are poor people killers (regardless of what you hear on the news).
 On average, only 1 out of every 7 people die from a single handgun shot.
 Take Chicago for example…last year there were 762 murders here.
 However, 4,331 people were shot!
 As disproportionate as that ratio is, many of those murders were not committed with a firearm so the ratio is even smaller.